Updated: May 9, 2022

-- Retirement (also referred to as decommissioning) means that on the specified date, users of The Conveyancer in your province will no longer be able to log into the application.
+- Retirement (also referred to as decommissioning) means that on the specified date, users of The Conveyancer will no longer be able to log into the application.

-- For customers in Saskatchewan, Alberta, Manitoba, Nova Scotia, and New Brunswick, the retirement date will be in early 2022.
+- For customers in Saskatchewan, Manitoba, Alberta (non-projects firms), New Brunswick and Nova Scotia the retirement date will be at the end of October 2022.

 - At that time, when you click on The Conveyancer icon or any other shortcut to The Conveyancer, a message will appear stating that the application is no longer available as it has been officially retired.

 2. Why is Dye & Durham decommissioning The Conveyancer?

-- The Conveyancer is being decommissioned as it is no longer the best solution for our customers given Unity’s superior functionality.
-Unity is Canada’s premium practice management and conveyancing platform that is, perhaps, the most advanced of its kind in the world.
+- The Conveyancer is being decommissioned as it is no longer the best solution for our customers given the superior functionality of Unity, Canada’s premium conveyancing and practice management platform that is, perhaps, the most advanced of its kind in the world.
 It offers superior timesaving functionality and is the secure, cloud-based replacement to The Conveyancer.

 - This is also part of how we are working to help keep legal professionals at the centre of the real estate closing process.
 As new technologies continue to shift online, Unity’s cloud-based design will enable it to be continually updated with new functionality and benefits to you.

 3. Why are you communicating the retirement at this time?

-- All customers in your province have completed the transition to Unity.
+- Most customers in your province have already been decommissioned and completed the transition to Unity.
 Most, if not all of your Conveyancer records should be closed well in advance of its retirement.

 - We are providing notice so far in advance of decommissioning so that we can help customers plan ahead for when The Conveyancer can no longer be accessed.

-4. Will DoProcess still be updating The Conveyancer?
+4. Will Dye & Durham still be updating The Conveyancer?